bolt12/advent-of-haskell-dd/README.md

 # Introduction

-Denotational Design, developed by Conal Elliott, is an abstract and rigorous design method, that forces forces the programmer to _really_ understand the nature of his problem domain, and force him to step back and design the _meaning_ of abstraction before implementing it.
+Denotational Design, developed by Conal Elliott, is an abstract and rigorous design method, that forces the programmer to _really_ understand the nature of his problem domain, stepping back and design the _meaning_ of abstraction before implementing it.
 If the programmer is not able to correctly describe his abstraction to the machine, he will introduce bugs, i.e. a leaky abstraction.
 Denotational Design therefore gives us the ability to look at the designs and clearly ask whether